zoharsan/snowtire/README.md

 # Introduction

-This docker image aims to provide Snowflake users with a turn key docker environment already set-up with Snowflake drivers on a Jupyter notebook to experiment the various Snowflake connectors available:
+This docker image aims to provide Snowflake users with a turn key docker environment already set-up with Snowflake drivers of the version of your choice with a comprehensive data science environment including r, sci-py, tensorflow, pyspark among others as well as a Jupyter notebook to experiment the various Snowflake connectors available:

 - ODBC
 - JDBC
 - Python Connector
 - Spark Connector
+- SnowSQL Client.

 SQL Alchemy python package is also installed as part of this docker image.
-The image also comes with the snowsql client CLI.

 The base docker image is [Jupyter Docker Stacks](https://github.com/jupyter/docker-stacks).
 More specifically, the image used is [jupyter/all-spark-notebook](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-all-spark-notebook) which provides a comprehensive jupyter environment including r, sci-py, tensorflow, pyspark among others.